tuliomoreira77/python-simple-gb-emulator/README.md

 A simple **Game Boy emulator** written in **pure Python**, made just for fun.
 This project it’s 100% handmade using only **docs**, **Stack Overflow**, and **Google**.
 No Copilot.
-No GPT (actually I used to write this readme lol).
+No GPT.
 Just some old-fashioned coding fun.

 ---